ekinkade21/kanbas-react-web-app-CS4550/README.md

+# IMPORTANT
+Make sure to Navigate to Kanbas heading on the landing page to see the Project

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).